Understanding Self-Supervised Pretraining with Part-Aware Representation Learning: Understanding Contrastive Learning and Mask Image Modeling

 Contrastive learning aims to learn the encoder through maximizing the agreement between differently augmented views of the same image in the representation space.
 An example pipeline is depicted in Figure~\ref{fig:CP}.
 Given an image $\mathsf{I}$, the augmentations, \eg, random cropping, random color distortion, and random Gaussian blur, are applied to generate a set of $N$ augmented views, $\{\mathsf{V}_1, \mathsf{V}_2, \cdots, \mathsf{V}_N\}$.
 An augmented view $\mathsf{V}_n$ is fed into an encoder $\operatorname{Encoder}$, generating the encoded representation $\mathbf{x}_n$, and followed by a projector, generating the projection $\mathbf{z}_n$.
 The basic goal is to maximize the agreement between the projections $\{\mathbf{z}_1, \mathbf{z}_2, \cdots, \mathbf{z}_N\}$, \ie, minimize the loss

 In the formulation with a contrastive loss, the agreement between the projections of random augmentations from different images is minimized.

 \textbf{Part-to-whole prediction explanation.} Let us consider two crops randomly sampled from the original image (see the examples given in Figure~\ref{fig:randomcropsdog}(b-c)).
 The encoded representation of the first crop is expected to describe a part of the object dog; the encoded representation of the second crop is expected to describe another part of the object dog\footnote{In this paper, we mainly study the capability of learning representations about objects and parts, and leave the study of representations of the background as the future work.}.
 The two representations are related but different.
 Contrastive learning methods project the two encoded representations into two projected representations that are expected to agree.
 We hypothesize that \emph{the projection process maps the encoded part representation to the representation of the whole object}\footnote{It is said that different parts have common causes in the external world~\citep{BeckerH92}.
 Our hypothesis is that the common cause is the whole object.}.
-Through this way, the projected representations will agree to different views from the same image.
+Through this way, the projected representations will agree to different views from the same image~\footnote{For methods that use local-global crops, \eg, DINO, contains a range of $0.05-0.4$ for local crops and $0.4-1$ for global crops, which in our hypothesis are expected to describe \textit{smaller} and \textit{larger} parts of the object, respectively.}.
 It is assumed that the part-to-whole projection is more reliable if the encoded representation is semantically richer and is able to describe the part information.
 The part-to-whole process suggests that the encoder pretrained by contrastive learning methods is potentially capable of learning part-aware representations.

+Figure~\ref{fig:part2whole} provides patch search results of a representative contrastive learning method MoCo v3~\citep{mocov3_chen2021empirical} based on the encoded representations before and after the projections.
+The visualized patch retrieval results in Figure~\ref{fig:part2whole} as well as those in Figure~\ref{fig:searchresultsteaser} are obtained based on ImageNet~\citep{deng2009imagenet} validation set.
+Concretely, we uniformly crop 49 patches sized 56$\times$56 using a stride of 28 from each pre-processed 224$\times$224 validation image in ImageNet.
+With all the cropped patches from the validation set, we select one patch as a query and find the top 24 patches with the highest cosine similarity with it.